jennherrarte/plant-collector/README.md

 ***

-An app for plant enthusiasts who want to keep track of how often they water their plants, and what plants they currently have.
+## 🌵An app for plant enthusiasts who want to keep track of how often they water their plants, and what plants they currently have.

 ***

-## This app is a work in progress

-* Technologies used so far:
+# Technologies Used
   - Python
   - Django
   - AWS

 ***

-# Bugs
+# 🪲 Bugs
-* Currently working on a bug with the 'submit a plant' function
+* 'submit a plant' function not working properly